The Good Side of Kamma

 A lot of our problem with kamma is that we don’t have a sense of how to relate to it in an emotionally positive way.
 But when you think about it in terms of gratitude and generosity, you realize that this power we have to make choices is important.
 It’s to be valued.
 You want to protect it.
 You want to train it.

 As for the knowledge that we’ve done unskillful things in the past, the Buddha said the proper way of thinking about that is that as soon as you realize it’s unskillful, you make up your mind you’re going to refrain from it, you’re not going to make that mistake again.
 That’s it.
 As he says, feelings of remorse over the mistake, strong feelings of guilt, the feeling you see in a dog when it knows it’s done something wrong, gets on its back, and wags its tail, hoping you’ll forgive it: That’s not the kind of reaction the Buddha advocates.
-Because if you let remorse take over, then you feel more negative about yourself, and because you don’t like these negative feelings, that causes you to do more unskillful things.
-This is why people who go to drink, they go to drugs: to wipe out those negative feelings.
+If you let remorse take over, then you feel more negative about yourself, and because you don’t like these negative feelings, that causes you to do more unskillful things.
+This is why people who go to drink or go to drugs: to wipe out those negative feelings.
 Just remember: You’re an honorable human being.
 You’ve recognized a mistake and you resolve not repeat it.
 That’s the best that can be expected of a human being.

 Then the Buddha says to develop thoughts of goodwill—goodwill for yourself, goodwill for all the people around you—as a way of strengthening your resolve not to act in an unskillful way.